 Commonly Reported Boating Accident Injuries

-A collision with another watercraft can expose you to serious injuries due to the open water and the objects and debris on the boat.
+A collision with another watercraft can expose you to catastrophic injuries due to the open water and the objects and debris on the boat.
 Boating accident injuries can include:

 Our personal injury lawyers will obtain and review your medical records and consult medical experts to substantiate your compensation request.